Counting The Cost

 • The uncertainties about the future that concern you.

-• Your deficiencies, e.g., health, education, training.
+• Your deficiencies, such as health, education, and training.

 At the bottom of your list, write the following prayer.